From the Desk of Del Mar/Carmel Valley, California Trust and Estate Attorney, Kristina R. Hess

 Those bargain online sites don’t tell you that.
 And an attorney who doesn’t specialize in estate planning likely will not know all the ins and outs of protecting your property, which is why 85% of estate plans fail to do as they are intended!
 Estate planning law is not an area of law to “dabble” in.

-When you turn your estate planning over to a Personal Family Lawyer® like Kristina at Haymes Law Group, you’ll have an attorney who knows how to avoid all the typical pitfalls of estate planning and who practices law in a way that keeps them in touch with you so they know the changes your life has taken.
+When you turn your estate planning over to a Personal Family Lawyer® like Kristina at KR Hess Law, you’ll have an attorney who knows how to avoid all the typical pitfalls of estate planning and who practices law in a way that keeps them in touch with you so they know the changes your life has taken.
 And they use that knowledge to make sure that your documents reflect your life as it is, not as it was five years ago.

 By packaging our services and pricing them based on value, rather than just an hourly fee where you’re billed for every conversation in six minute increments, you can feel free to contact us and ask the questions you need to have answered without hearing the meter running.